 - After-hours support from teaching staff contributes significantly to lifting and sustaining the academic progress of each girl.

 - Boarding staff work with teachers to monitor the academic progress of each boarder throughout the year.

 - A lively co-curricular programme for all interests and age groups keeps the girls busy and helps them adjust to the boarding lifestyle.

 - Outings, supervised socials and meetings with boarders from other schools are held on weekends.

-- Girls participate in a robust, meaningful and age appropriate weekend activity program both on and off campus.
-Activities include ice skating, movie nights, picnics, socials and much more.
+- Girls participate in a robust, meaningful, and age appropriate weekend activity program both on and off campus.
+Recreational activities include ice skating, movie nights, picnics, socials, in addition to other extra-curricular activities.

 Boarding Values and Pastoral Care.

-We understand it is a difficult decision for parents to send their daughters away for schooling and are proactive in helping the girls and their families to have the best experience possible.
+We understand it is a difficult decision for parents to send their daughters away to boarding school in Perth, and are proactive in helping the girls and their families to have the best experience possible.
 Our boarding staff, Heads of House, Year Co-ordinators and Mentors create a happy, supportive home environment, with activities and programmes tailored for each year level, encouraging students to develop spiritually, culturally and socially during their stay.

 Within our Boarding House are three Houses whose Heads are the main pastoral contacts for the girls in their care.
 Our system of ‘Vertical Boarding’ means the youngest boarders are supported by the most senior girls within their House.

 This new initiative for Years 7 and 8 boarders supports the girls’ transition from home to school, and builds a strong link between day girls, boarders and their respective families.